 order when in doubt.

+Even with correct production, stopped notes tend to lack volume and horn players may want to consider mutes.
+Straight mutes are made by a number of manufacturers, and these only need to be inserted in the bell to get the proper effect--no transposition is required--but it is not a stopped horn sound.
+Transposing brass stopping mutes are also manufactured to be used as a substitute for hand stopping.
+These do produce the correct tonal color and also allow for the production of more volume than hand stopping.
+With this type of mute you will need to transpose and finger, in general, the note a half step lower on the F horn for the best result.
+For the player struggling with hand stopping it is important to test a stop mute to experience the way the pitch changes.
+I suggest playing a series of pitches such as the open harmonic series with the normal hand position and then with the stop mute.
+From the perspective of the player the pitch certainly seems to rise by a half step with the stop mute.
 There is one final stopped horn effect that should be noted--"half-stopped" notes.
 Sometimes called echo horn, these notes are performed by closing the bell nearly totally and fingering the notes a half step above the note you want to sound.
-This effect is specifically requested by some composers (such as Dukas in the well-known horn solo Villanelle) to obtain a very distant sound, like an echo.
-This is the type of hand stopping that would be used on the natural horn as well.
-The burning question many hornists will struggle with is the question of why we think of stopping the horn the way we do and why it works at all.
-The question of what exactly is happening to the pitch of the horn when stopping the bell with the hand has been the subject of numerous articles and is still open.
-As noted above, as the bell is closed slowly the pitch goes down but when it is closed very tightly the pitch will rise; some sources say this effect is due to acoustically cutting off the end of the horn with the hand, while other sources state this is only what appears to happen, as one is actually lowering the next higher overtone to a half step above the previous pitch.
-In either case, stopped horn technique as it is taught today for the modern horn relies on this phenomenon, fingering a half step below the desired pitch on the F horn, but this approach to stopped horn technique does not appear to have seen any use before the twentieth century; the hand was always used on the natural horn to lower the pitch of the instrument when closed.
+This effect is specifically requested by some composers (such as Dukas in the well-known horn solo Villanelle [but the Chambers edition changes the notation to stopped]) to obtain a soft, distant sound, as opposed to a buzzy stopped horn sound.
+This is the same type of hand stopping that would be used on the natural horn as well.
+To finger for example a C you finger a C-sharp with your normal fingering and close the bell enough with the hand to lower the pitch to C. The burning question many hornists will struggle with is the question of why we think of stopping the horn the way we do on modern horn and why it works at all.
+The question of what exactly is happening to the pitch of the horn when stopping the bell with the hand has been the subject much study.
+As noted above, as the bell is closed slowly the pitch goes down but when it is closed very tightly the pitch will rise; some sources say this effect is due to acoustically cutting off the end of the horn with the hand which raises the pitch, while other sources state this is only what appears to happen, as one is actually lowering the next higher overtone to a half step above the previous pitch.
+The latter approach is correct but In either case, the practical reality is that stopped horn technique as it is taught today for the modern horn relies on this phenomenon, closing the bell tightly and fingering a half step below the desired pitch on the F horn, but this approach to stopped horn technique does not appear to have seen any use before the twentieth century; the hand was always used on the natural horn to lower the pitch of the instrument when closed.
 Stopping the French horn need not be a mystery.
-Once understood, it is easy to keep straight why when we close the bell pitch goes down but then rises with full closure.
+Once understood, it is easy to keep straight why when we close the bell slowly the pitch goes down but with full closure it rises or at least appears to rise a half step.
 Copyright John Ericson.
 All rights reserved.
-NOTE: For another resource for music educators and horn teachers on stopped horn I recommend the DVD How to Stop a Horn by Randall Faust, available through the Western Illinois University Horn Studio website.
+Updated October, 2010

 |